takumi-sase/takumi-sase.github.io/res.md

 My interest is to unravel nonlinear dynamics of brain computing, at the micro-macro scale.
 It means, to describe the brain (neurons, synapses, networks) by a nonlinear dynamical system, so that we can simulate & predict brain's activity (EEG etc.) on a computer.

+Another interest is how we can keep our mental states always healthier, with the aid of Computer Science.
+This may be achieved by focusing on daily social data.

 ### Research Topics
 - Data-Driven Analysis of Nonlinear Human Brain Electrodynamics
   - T. Sase & M. Othman (2022). **Prediction of ADHD from a Small Dataset Using an Adaptive EEG Theta/Beta Ratio and PCA Feature Extraction**. *Recent Advances in Soft Computing and Data Mining.
 SCDM 2022*.
 Lecture Notes in Networks and Systems, vol 457.
 Springer, Cham.
 [DOI](https://doi.org/10.1007/978-3-031-00828-3_10)